HackTacoma/Captains-Log/Hackathon_1/Before_Action_Report.md

 ###Digital IQ
 So there was or is a big push in the media saying that everyone should learn how to code.
 I don't know how I feel about that.
 I'm not saying thats right or wrong but coding, programming, developing... takes an acquired taste, its not for everyone.
 You have to actually like it.
 I think the people who want to program and have an interest in it should, everyone else needs to just learn how SHIT works. **:bulb:AHA**  I think we just have to raise digital literacy up.
 Teach people the magic behind some of the things they use everyday, but take for granted.
 Wifi is just radio waves, that image you are looking at on your phone is just a bag of bits, instructions to your phone telling it where to lay each pixel on the screen:iphone:.
 I think if we peel some of the mystery and magic behind some the gadgets we use, people won't be so enamored by the gadget itself, but rather by the technology that drives it.
 Think about all the discoveries and advances in science some really smart people had to make in order for the internet, computers, tablets, smartphones to exist.
 From Ada Lovelace, Gordon Moore, Brian Fox, Michael Fraday, John von Neumann, Dennis Ritchie, Tim Berners-Lee, Bill Joy, cat vidoes:smile_cat:, the list goes on.

+#:clock8: 20:00

+We are now 4 hours away from starting the hackathon.
+At this point I am just hoping that most the people who said they will make it do show up.